Universal Flash Storage: History

 In 2010, the Universal Flash Storage Association (UFSA) was founded as an open trade association to promote the UFS standard.

 In September 2013, JEDEC published JESD220B UFS 2.0 (update to UFS v1.1 standard published in June 2012).
 JESD220B Universal Flash Storage v2.0 offers increased link bandwidth for performance improvement, a security features extension and additional power saving features over the UFS v1.1.

 On 30 January 2018 JEDEC published version 3.0 of the UFS standard, with a higher 11.6 Gbit/s data rate per lane (1450 MB/s) with the use of MIPI M-PHY v4.1 and UniProSM v1.8.
 At the MWC 2018, Samsung unveiled embedded UFS (eUFS) v3.0 and uMCP (UFS-based multi-chip package) solutions.

 On 30 January 2020 JEDEC published version 3.1 of the UFS standard.
-UFS 3.1 introduced Write Booster, Deep Sleep, Performance Throttling Notification and Host Performance Booster for faster, more power efficient and cheaper UFS solutions.
+UFS 3.1 introduced Write Booster, Deep Sleep, Performance Throttling Notification and Host Performance Booster for faster, more power efficient, and cheaper UFS solutions.
 The Host Performance Booster feature is optional.
-Before the UFS 2.2 standard and the UFS 3.1 standard, the SLC buffer feature was optional on UFS device, which is a de facto feature on personal SSDs.
+Before the UFS 2.2 standard and the UFS 3.1 standard, the SLC buffer feature was optional on UFS devices, which is a de facto feature on personal SSDs.
 The Write Booster feature was brought to UFS 2.2 in August 2020.

 The "Write Booster" is a buffer with a higher speed than the persistent storage which temporarily stores new data before it is written to the persistent storage.
 It uses idle time, meaning time where no data is accessed by the device's operating system, to "flush" the buffer's contents to the persistent storage.

 In 2022 Samsung announced version 4.0 doubling from 11.6 Gbit/s to 23.2 Gbit/s with the use of MIPI M-PHY v5.0 and UniPro v2.0.
 UFS 4.0 introduces File Based Optimization.

 As of Q1 2025, UFS 4.1 introduces Zoned Storage for UFS.

+In February 2026, JEDEC announced UFS 5.0 together with the UFS Host Controller Interface (UFSHCI) 5.0.
+The standard uses MIPI M-PHY v6.0 and UniPro v3.0, whose new High-Speed Gear 6 (HS-G6) doubles the maximum data rate of HS-G5 to 46.6 Gbit/s per lane per direction, giving an effective read/write throughput of approximately 10.8 GB/s over two lanes while remaining compatible with UFS 4.x hardware.
+In June 2026, Samsung announced the first UFS 5.0 storage solution, rated at up to 10.8 GB/s sequential read and 9.5 GB/s sequential write, with mass production planned for the fourth quarter of 2026.